nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## 2. Features related to Delivery Jobs
 ### *Can only access from Main Window*
-Commands are input in this text field
+Commands are input in this text field and app response is printed below the text field.
 ![input field](images/Inputcommands.png)

 ### 2.1.
 Adding a job: `add_job`